Tim Vincent: Presenting

 Vincent presented the Miss World contest in 2005, 2006, 2014, 2015 and Miss USA in 2007.
-He also filled in for Meredith Vieira, for a week of Who Wants to Be a Millionaire, 25–29 June 2007.
+He also filled in for Meredith Vieira, for a week of the US version of Who Wants to Be a Millionaire, 25–29 June 2007.
 Shortly after, Vincent presented the National Lottery Draws on the BBC.

 Vincent lived and worked in the United States for several years but has now returned to the UK.
 In February 2009, Vincent, along with actor Joe Swash, became Guinness World Record Holder for throwing the most pancakes to a partner as part of a challenge on Channel 4's The Paul O'Grady Show.

 On 24 October 2007, Vincent hosted the NBC series Phenomenon.